oliverdrew/ts-app-template/README.md

 Always open to learning new things, and using new libraries that achieve things in a better way so changes with good discussion in PRs also appreciated.

+## Setup

+In order to facilitate the automated creation of GitHub releases that include version updates to package.json, you will need to set up a repository deployment key.

+The instructions for this are [documented here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys#deploy-keys).

+When you have generated your SSH key, add the *public key* to "Deploy Keys" in your repository settings.
+Following this create an Actions secret (`DEPLOY_TOKEN`) that contains the private portion of the key.
+This pair should be unique to each indivdiual repository.

 ## GitHub Actions

 There are two workflows configured within this template: